7 Types of Organizational Structures +Examples

 Examples of companies applying a divisional structure are McDonald’s Corporation and Disney.
 These brands can’t help but split the entire organization by location to be able to adjust their strategies for audiences representing different markets.

 These smaller groups are relatively independent and mainly follow a decentralized framework.
 Still, the leaders of each department are likely to operate under centralized corporate management.
-It means that company culture is dictated by top management, but operational decisions can be made by each division independently.
+This means that the company culture is dictated by top management, but operational decisions can be made independently by each division.

 3. Matrix structure